Associate Degree Nursing (ADN)

-(Hint: Clicking on words in blue such as Nursing Information - Step-by-Step Process will take you to links with additional information.
+(Hint: Clicking the hyperlinks in blue such as Nursing Information - Step-by-Step Process will take you to links with additional information.
 Also, the links in the right hand column will allow you to navigate easily through the Nursing web site.)

 Associate Degree Nursing program is designed to prepare graduates to give direct patient care in a variety